BA Business Management (Graduate Apprenticeship) BA

 Overview

-Develop your effective business and management skills by balancing theory with your day-to-day work in your organisation.
+You will develop your effective business and management skills by balancing theory with your day-to-day work in your organisation.
 In this degree you will put learning into practice and will solve problems on real projects in your workplace, applying your learning to the world of work.
+The practical knowledge and wide range of skills you will acquire through studying the programme will enable you to improve your productivity within your employer and pursue a broad range of career opportunities upon graduation.

-We are offering a Hospitality and Tourism Pathway on this programme.
-Students who work in these sectors will complement their studies with hospitality and tourism-specific tutorials in relevant modules.
+Hospitality and Tourism Track.
+We are the only university in Scotland to offer a specialist Hospitality & Tourism track on this programme, which directly addresses significant skills and labour shortages in the industry.
+Apprentices who work in these sectors will complement their studies with industry-specific tutorials in relevant modules.
 These tutorials are delivered by our acclaimed hospitality and tourism department, ranked as a top 10 Modern UK University for Hospitality, Leisure, Recreation and Tourism (The WUR, 2023).

 Photo of Edinburgh Napier University students chatting whilst working in the library